December 8, 2019 – Updated for 2019

 It’s Star Wars.
 It’s miniatures.
 It’s pre-painted X-Wings.
 This is the kind of thing that drags people into the hobby kicking and screaming.

 Clans of Caledonia is a mash-up of several of my favorite things – farming euros, economic games, and Terra Mystica.
 It’s none of these things, and yet somehow all of them, and despite the derivative description, the combination works exceedingly well.
 For a compact, small-production euro, this one is a keeper.

-My favorite of Alban Viard’s small city series of games, Tramways isn’t much to look at, but has a brilliant puzzle core and an auction-driven deck building component I’ve still yet to see in other games that forces careful consideration of what you play and what you buy.
+My favorite of Alban Viard’s small city series of games, Tramways isn’t much to look at but has a brilliant puzzle core and an auction-driven deck-building component I’ve still yet to see in other games that force careful consideration of what you play and what you buy.

 31 Lorenzo Il Magnifico

 I love dice placement as a mechanism, but it can be challenging to mitigate and manage the rolls…unless everyone has the same dice!
 Lorenzo is an almost punishingly tight tableau builder that offers endless permutations, made even more engaging by an expansion loaded with additional content.